 To process, analyze and deliver your genetic testing results

 For individuals located in the Designated Countries: Our legal basis for processing your Sensitive Information for the purposes described above is based on your consent.
-You may withdraw your consent at any time by deleting your Account via your Account Settings, however, the withdrawal of your consent will not affect the lawfulness of processing based on consent before its withdrawal.
+You may withdraw your consent at any time by deleting your Account via your 23andMe Account Settings, however, the withdrawal of your consent will not affect the lawfulness of processing based on consent before its withdrawal.

 To allow you to share your Personal Information with others

 23andMe gives you the ability to share information, including Personal Information, through the Services.
-You have the option to share directly with individuals with 23andMe accounts through (i) our Forums, (ii) relative finding features (e.g., "DNA Relatives"), (iii) other sharing features and tools.
+You have the option to share directly with individuals with 23andMe accounts through (i) our Forums, (ii) relative finding features (e.g., "DNA Relatives"), and (iii) other sharing features and tools.
 You may also have the ability to share information directly with individuals who have not participated in our Service via a unique, shareable URL or through a social media platform (such information is "User Content").
-Some sharing features, including receiving sharing invitations, may require that you opt-out, however you will always be required to take a positive action, such as opting in, to share sensitive data.
+Some sharing features, including receiving sharing invitations, may require that you opt-out, however you will always be required to take a positive action, such as opting in, to share Sensitive Information.